AdityaSkhorne/AdityaSkhorne/README.md

 - 👋 Hi, I’m @AdityaSkhorne
 - 👀 I’m interested in Programming and learning
 - 🌱 I’m currently learning C, C++,OOP, DSA
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Open Source projects
 - 📫 How to reach me 8308281392

 <!---